 - While pizza sauce is added before cooking, the marinara sauce can be added afterward.

-- Marinara serves as a base for pasta dishes, a dipping sauce, or a topping for nachos, among other uses.
+- Marinara serves as the taste ingredient for pasta dishes, a dipping sauce, or a topping for nachos, among other uses.

-- Pizza sauce is ideal for pizzas and baked casseroles.
+- Pizza sauce is best for pizzas and baked casseroles.